Purple orchids floating on sunlit water in Maui

 Flowers in the water

-Each offering below was shared anonymously.
+Each note below was shared anonymously.
 Read gently.
 Somewhere in these words, you may recognize something you've been carrying too.

 Your flower